 d) Be able to use the regulation to proactively manage full compliance within EASA Part 145 / GCAA CAR 145 Aircraft Maintenance Organisation (AMO) Production Planning Environment.

-f) To be able to promote an understanding the Role of Safety Management Systems both within base maintenance in general as well as in the area of Production Planning particularly.
+f) To be able to promote an understanding of the Role of Safety Management Systems both within base maintenance in general as well as in the area of Production Planning particularly.

 g) Understanding the various challenges which face an organisation to optimise the Production Planning Process.